ekamperi/ekamperi.github.io/_posts/2021-01-21-encoder-decoder-model.md

 ![]({{ site.url }}/images/autoencoder/autoencoder_mnist.png)  |  ![]({{ site.url }}/images/autoencoder/pca_mnist.png)

-## Autoencoder vs. Principal component analysis
+## Autoencoder vs. Principal Component Analysis

 As we've seen, both autoencoder and PCA may be used as dimensionality reduction techniques.
 However, there are some differences between the two: